-HIPAA is acronym for Health Insurance Portability and Accountability Act of 1996.
+HIPAA is an acronym for the Health Insurance Portability and Accountability Act of 1996.
 HIPAA does the following:

-- Provides worker the ability to transfer and continue health insurance coverage when changing or losing a job
+- Provides workers the ability to transfer and continue health insurance coverage when changing or losing a job

 - Reduces healthcare fraud and abuse